I always felt, if I could get to a library, I'd be ok.

 A wonderful choice for a family celebration, a hen or stag party or a writer’s retreat – the fantastic medieval-style dining room will make you feel like you’ve just stepped foot inside a Terry Pratchett novel.

-If you’re feeling inspired to take a trip to this book lover’s paradise, browse through our entire collection of holiday cottages in Hay-on-Wye.
+If you’re feeling inspired to take a trip to this book lover’s paradise, why not check out our guide to the rest of the Brecon Beacons, before browsing through our entire collection of holiday cottages in Hay-on-Wye?

 Words are life